a-dudley-adtrak/Developer-Docs/readme.md

 Client access granted: eg. True / False

+Any other specifis quirks: eg. Requires manually pulling reviews folder from live site to get those working locally

 ## Change - yyyy-mm-dd
 Description of change: eg. Client wanted to change the payment gateway to Stripe